-To say that Hermès has always been visionary brand would not be far from the truth.
-Their various unique editions of Arceau pocket watches have always tried to combine the progress in watch making with the age-old tradition of pocket watches.
+To say that Hermès has always been a visionary brand would not be far from the truth.
+Their various unique editions of Arceau pocket watches have always tried to combine the progress in watchmaking with the age-old tradition of pocket watches.
 The latest, Arceau Pocket Volutes from the house takes it a notch higher and boasts of gold marquetry and hand engraving.
-The volutes or scrolling pattern adorning the cover of this pocket watch goes back to the origins of the brand and are inspired by a Henri d’Origny design for a Hermès silk carré in 1972.
+The volutes or scrolling pattern adorning the cover of this pocket watch goes back to the brand’s origins and is inspired by a Henri d’Origny design for a Hermès silk carré in 1972.
 This unique timepiece’s cover requires almost 150 hours of work for its surface work alone.
-Two white gold and rose gold discs are first crafted separately, before being assembled and welded together by firing in a furnace followed by a stringent procedure to finish it off.
+Two white gold and rose gold discs are first crafted separately before being assembled and welded together by firing in a furnace followed by a stringent procedure to finish it off.

-Hermès Arceau Pocket Volutes is a marvelous piece to say the least.
-It also highlights grand feu enamelling in the dial and a cord-strap and pouch in matt Havana alligator complete it.
+Hermès Arceau Pocket Volutes is a marvelous piece, to say the least.
+It also highlights grand feu enameling in the dial, and a cord-strap and pouch in matt Havana alligator complete it.
 A Manufacture mechanical self-winding H1928 movement brings this pocket watch to life, making it a true epitome of craftsmanship and tradition.

 [Via – WorldTempus]